julien-duponchelle/docker-osx/README.md

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/downloads.html).

-2. Put the `docker` script somewhere on your path:
+2. Put the `docker-osx` script somewhere on your path:

-        curl https://raw.github.com/noplay/docker-osx/master/docker > /usr/local/bin/docker
+        curl https://raw.github.com/noplay/docker-osx/master/docker-osx > /usr/local/bin/docker-osx
-        chmod +x /usr/local/bin/docker
+        chmod +x /usr/local/bin/docker-osx

 3. Run:

+        docker-osx shell
         docker version

-This script acts as both an installer and a Docker binary.
+This script acts as both an installer and as Virtual machine manager.
 On first run, it installs an OS X binary of the Docker client and starts a virtual machine with the Docker daemon running.
-It then passes through all invocations of `docker` to the client which controls the daemon running on the virtual machine.
+It then setup the shell environnement for docker in order to access to the virtual machine.

 The virtual machine that Docker runs on is given the hostname `localdocker`.
 For example, if you run `docker run -p 8000:8000 ...`, then that will be available at `localdocker:8000` from OS X.

 ## Additional commands

-Two extra commands have been added to `docker` as shortcuts for controlling the Vagrant VM:
+`docker-osx` provide additional commands as shortcuts for controlling the Vagrant VM:

+### docker-osx start

+Start the local Virtual Machine

+### docker-osx destroy

+Destroy the local Virtual Machine

+### docker-osx shell

+Start the virtual machine and open a shell with DOCKER_HOST environnement variable configured.

-### docker halt
+### docker-osx halt

 Stop the Vagrant VM.
 You'll probably want to do this after you've finished working with Docker project to save RAM.

-### docker ssh
+### docker-osx ssh

 Open a console on the Vagrant virtual machine.